-It should be noted that the obligation to fulfil requires more than merely making laws and policies but also requires diligent implementation of those laws and policies.
-The Nigerian government has developed a number of policies and programmes in order to address the incidence of maternal mortality in the country.
-These include the National Policy on Health (FMOH 1998), the National Reproductive Health Policy (FMOH 2001), National Reproductive Health Strategic Framework (FMOH 2002), National Guidelines for Women's Health (Federal Ministry of Women Affairs 2002) and National Family Planning/Reproductive Health Policy and Standards of Practice (FMOH 2004), including a proposed bill on National Health.
+Affairs 2002) and National Family Planning/Reproductive Health Policy and Standards of Practice (Federal Ministry of Health 2004), including a proposed bill on National Health.
 In addition, the government has embarked on different programmes aimed at reducing the incidence of maternal death in the country.
-These include a joint programme with the WHO known as the 'Making Pregnancy Safer Initiative' launched in 2001; the establishment by the government in 2001 a multisectoral National Safe Motherhood Committee; and the establishment in 2005 of a Presidential Task Force on Maternal Mortality aimed at ensuring the realisation of MDG 5.
+These include a joint programme with the World Health Organization known as the 'Making Pregnancy Safer Initiative' launched in 2001; the establishment by the government in 2001 a multi-sectoral National Safe Motherhood Committee; and the establishment in 2005 of a Presidential Task Force on Maternal Mortality aimed at ensuring the realisation of MDG 5.
 Despite these efforts and initiatives the maternal mortality ratio in the country has remained high.
 The Nigerian government has not been able to translate this myriad of policies to positive results.
 The major challenge remains lack of political will and inadequate allocation of resources to the health sector.

 While fulfilling the right to health requires a state to commit its resources towards the realisation of health care services to all, the Committee on ESCR realises that some states, due to lack of resources, may face the challenge of immediately realising the right to health for their citizenry.
 However, such states are required to take progressive steps towards realising this right.
-On the other hand, the Committee on ESCR notes that certain obligations relating to the right to health, such as ensuring access to medicines, goods and services (including contraception), access to minimum essential food, access to shelter, housing, sanitation and safe drinking water, equitable access to health facilities and prohibition of discriminatory practices with regard to health care services are core obligations, which are not subject to progressive realization.
+On the other hand, the Committee on ESCR (2000) notes that certain obligations relating to the right to health, such as ensuring access to medicines, goods and services (including contraception), access to minimum essential food, access to shelter, housing, sanitation and safe drinking water, equitable access to health facilities and prohibition of discriminatory practices with regard to health care services are core obligations, which are not subject to progressive realization.
 In other words, poor states would still be expected to demonstrate that they have applied their meagre resources judiciously towards realising the right to health of their citizens.
-In the Committee's view, the crucial point to consider in this respect is: whether a state is unable or unwilling (ESCR 2000).
+In the Committee's view, the crucial point to consider in this respect is: whether a state is unable or unwilling (Committee on ESCR 2000).

 For a country like Nigeria, which is regarded as the eighth largest oil producing nation in the world, it is almost inexcusable if not embarrassing, that the health system has become a charade due to poor funding.
 Despite the huge profit the country has made on sale of oil over the years, it has woefully failed to deliver a decent health care system (including sexual and reproductive health care services) to its citizens.
 Worst affected are vulnerable and marginalised groups such as women, children and adolescents.
 The government will need to allocate more resources to the health sector, especially maternal health care, in order to address the high maternal mortality ratio in the country.
-Certainly, the problem with Nigeria is not that of want of resources but rather a case of misplaced priorities and corruption on the part of its rulers (Nnamuchi; 2008).
-It has been observed that to know the priority of a state, one needs to monitor what it spends its money on (Coen et al. 2004: 12; Fathalla et al. 2006).
+Certainly, the problem with Nigeria is not that of want of resources but rather a case of misplaced priorities and corruption on the part of its rulers (Nnamuchi; 2008: 1-42).
+It has been observed that to know the priority of a state, one needs to monitor what it spends its money on (Coen et al. 2004: 12; Fathalla et al. 2006: 2095-2100).
 Therefore, the Nigerian government will need to show more commitment to meeting the health needs of women by improving its allocation to the health sector, particularly sexual and reproductive health care services.